Category Archives: Dungeons and Dragons

 swalien1234

-Odo-Ki was a Gotal with the ultra-sensitive cones on his head.
+Odo-Ki was a Gotal with ultra-sensitive cones on his head.
 He had a limited ability to see behind walls and predict the near future.

 swalien123